charlessolar/Aggregates.NET/README.md

 What will Aggregates.NET do for you?
 ------------------------------------

-We fill in the gap between EventStore and NServicebus.
-Commands from NServicebus are applied to aggregate objects via message handlers and events generated via the aggregates are saved to the event stream and published to the bus.
+We fill in the gap between EventStore and NServiceBus.
+Commands from NServiceBus are applied to aggregate objects via message handlers and events generated via the aggregates are saved to the event stream and published to the bus.

 Current features include -